Integral314/VeriskPres/index.md

 ## am1          2.935837  1.4109045  2.080819 4.671551e-02
 ```

-1.)Manual transmission contributes to lower gas mileage
+1. Manual transmission contributes to lower gas mileage

 2. The `am1` factor is significant at $\alpha = .05$ confirming the relationship.

 3. With weight (`wt`) and 1/4 mile time (`qsec`) held constant, average of 2.9358 increase in mpg when using a manual transmission.

-4. Significant with 95% confidence.
+4. Coefficients are significant with 95% confidence.